The age-old adage dictates that “Cash is King”, and indeed, a lack of cash remains the number one reason why businesses fail.

-At first glance, the great cash flow balancing act – ensuring there is more money coming into the business than going out – appears simple to maintain.
-Unfortunately, innocent mis-steps and small oversights can build over time, quickly becoming a serious cause for concern.
+At first glance, the great cash flow balancing act — ensuring there is more money coming into the business than going out — appears simple to maintain.
+Unfortunately, innocent missteps and small oversights can build over time and suddenly become a serious cause for concern.

-Cash flow determines the financial health and sustainability of a business, so it must be managed carefully and consistently.
-In this article, we share some essential tips and practices to help SMEs master cash flow management for long-term success.
+Cash flow, more than any other metric, determines the financial health and sustainability of a business.
+You must manage it carefully and consistently.
+In this article, we share some essential cash flow tips for small businesses to help you improve your cash position for long-term success.

-Effective cash flow management begins with a cash flow forecast, or projection.
-You can use past business performance to help project your income and expenses over a defined period of time, recording the figures in a simple Excel spreadsheet if you don’t use specific accounting software.
+Effective cash flow management begins with cash flow forecasts or cash flow projections.
+Business owners can use past business performance to help project their income and expenses over a defined period, recording the figures in a simple Excel spreadsheet or specific accounting software.

-Your forecast will then help anticipate cash shortages or surpluses and enable proactive decision-making, as you’ll know how much cash is likely to be in the business at any given time.
+A forecast will help anticipate cash shortages or surpluses.
+It also enables proactive decision-making, as you’ll know how much cash is likely to be in the business at any given time.

 2. Monitor cash flow regularly

-Regular monitoring of your cash flow is essential for identifying trends, patterns, and potential issues that might otherwise pass unnoticed.
-Set aside dedicated time to review your cash flow statement, analyse inflows and outflows, and address any concerns without delay.
+Regular monitoring of your cash flow is essential for identifying trends, patterns and potential issues that might otherwise pass unnoticed.
+Set aside dedicated time to review your cash flow statement, analyse cash inflows and outflows, and address any concerns without delay.

 3. Streamline accounts receivable